flipperdevices/flipperzero-firmware/common/README.md

 This is the public header for the `flipboard_file` component.
 It is included by `flipboard_file.c` and should be included by any other files that need to use the `flipboard_file` component.

+## flipboard_i.h

+This is the private header for the `flipboard` component.
+It is included by `flipboard.c` and should not be included by any other files.

+This file defines the Flipboard structure; which contains the View Dispatcher, the UI components and the FlipboardModel.

+This file also defines the FlipboardViewId enum, which is used to identify the views in the application.

+## flipboard_model_i.h

+This is the private header for the `flipboard_model` component.
+It is included by `flipboard_model.c` and should not be included by any other files.

+## flipboard_model_ref.h

+This is a thin wrapper around FlipboardModel.
+It is used to pass a reference to the model to the UI components.